VikramChandraNarra/Ligerr/README.md

 Numbers vs. Power.
 Who will come out victorious?

 Instructions:
-Players will choose wheter they would want to play as a Tiger or a Lamb.
+Players will choose whether they would want to play as a Tiger or a Lamb.
 The number of pieces vary for the chosen side.
 Tiger: 3
 Lamb: 13